-Volunteer to take the pepper challenge, post your video on Facebook and nominate your friends to take the challenge as well.
-After the challenge, please go to our fundraiser page below and make a donation:
+Volunteer to take the Pepper Challenge, post your video on Facebook, and nominate your friends to take the challenge as well.
+After the challenge, please go to our fundraiser page below and donate:

 What AYM wants to accomplish: